Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Home.md

 # Allen lab utilities

-This repository contains software that we are developing in the lab for improving processes.
+This repository contains software that we are developing in the lab to improve processes.
 The repository includes shiny apps, a script to install most programs needed when installing a new computer, a script to add a computer to the database, etc.

 ## List of exciting software